Guy looking at computer screens

 Penetration Testing helps organisations identify and prioritise vulnerabilities in their systems and assess their impact.

 There will always be vulnerabilities in your IT and OT-environments, and, therefore, there will always be threat actors seeking to exploit your vulnerabilities.
-With regular Penetration Testing we will enable your organisation to assess which vulnerabilities can be exploited in your organisation’s attack surface, and, further, to prioritise which vulnerabilities need quick mitigation.
+With regular Penetration Testing we will enable your organisation to assess which vulnerabilities can be exploited in your organisation’s attack surface and to prioritise which vulnerabilities need quick mitigation.
 Additionally, when a new serious vulnerability is published, regular Penetration Testing will help you to rapidly assess whether your organisation is impacted, and to what extent.

 A Penetration Test is normally executed according to a method that mimics the actions of a real attacker, consisting of a number of steps which are summarised below: